 The need to make data centers more energy efficient has been identified for several years now.
 Until now, the focus of many innovations and advancements has been in the areas of cooling, backup power generation and non IT electrical equipment (ie., lights, human inhabitant needs, etc.).

-This patent focuses on the one area that remains largely untouched, and that is the efficiency of the data center IT equipment, which includes primarily computer servers, network switching appliances, and computer storage appliances and related equipment.
+This design focuses on the one area that remains largely untouched, and that is the efficiency of the data center IT equipment, which includes primarily computer servers, network switching appliances, and computer storage appliances and related equipment.

 The efficiency of data center IT equipment is particularly low primarily because the provisioning of IT servers and equipment falls to those who don't know what application will be running on them, and, even if they have some advance information about that, they can't know what will be running on the servers in the future.
-Trying to coordinate between the two disparate responsibilities of provisioning and application selection has been, and is being, attempted on some level by many companies, but it typically is a very slow process in which neither group is heavily invested, and therefore often fails.
+Trying to coordinate between the two disparate responsibilities of provisioning and application selection has been, and is being, attempted on some level by many entities, but it typically is a very slow process in which neither group is heavily invested, and therefore the effort often fails.
 The result is that the data center is almost entirely provisioned with a one-size-fits-all (OSFA) server configuration, which can't be designed to any successful level of efficiency.
 Even if some provisioning is done of a server configuration specifically matched to an application category, when that application is retired which sometimes might be as little as six months later, there exists no criteria by which those servers can be re-purposed and so are replaced with OSFA servers.

-This patent description will cover a system by which an ultra-efficient data center can be accomplished.
+This design description will cover a system by which an ultra-efficient data center can be implemented.

 Design for attaining efficiency from IT equipment

-In order to create a datacenter that uses its IT equipment efficiently, it must have 3 things:
+In order to create a datacenter that uses its IT equipment efficiently, it needs to have 3 things:

 Servers and storage equipment that can operate efficiently, grouped into classes based on application workload footprint